buildpacks/rfcs/text/0000-dockerfiles.md

 Note: kaniko, buildah, BuildKit, or the original Docker daemon may be used to apply Dockerfiles at the platform's discretion.
 The order of operations would be something like the following:
 * analyze
-* detect
-* <new lifecycle phase> run extensions' bin/generate, output Dockerfiles are written to a volume
+* detect - after standard detection detect will also run extensions' bin/generate, output Dockerfiles are written to a volume
-* <new lifecycle phase OR platform> apply Dockerfiles to run image (could run in parallel with build image extension)
+* <new lifecycle phase OR platform> apply Dockerfiles to run image (could run in parallel with builder image extension)
-* <new lifecycle phase OR platform> apply Dockerfiles to build image
+* <new lifecycle phase OR platform> apply Dockerfiles to builder image
 * restore
 * build
 * export